 Over Fifty Artists…

 including some of Canada’s most celebrated and many who are First Nations – are using their language of paintbrushes and carving tools to portray our fragile coast.
-The art is now on tour.
-The exhibitions are opportunities to see the incredible works of art that have been donated by the artists to Raincoast in a effort to stop Enbridge’s Northern Gateway oil tanker proposal.
-All the art is being sold by auction with 100% of the proceeds going to our oil-free coast campaign.
+The exhibitions were opportunities to see the incredible works of art that have been donated by the artists to Raincoast in a effort to stop Enbridge’s Northern Gateway Project and its oil tanker proposal.
+Most of the has been sold by auction with 100% of the proceeds going to our oil-free coast campaign.

-The donated original art, combined with prose and poetry, have also been published in a book entitled Canada’s Raincoast at Risk: Art for an Oil-Free Coast.
+The art, combined with prose and poetry, have also been published in a book entitled Canada’s Raincoast at Risk: Art for an Oil-Free Coast.
+This book can be ordered from Raincoast online or downloaded for free from iTunes.
+See below.

-The Art Exhibition dates and locations.
-The art work, most of which are originals and all donated by the artists, will become part of a traveling art show to raise public awareness about why our spectacular coast needs to be kept oil-free.
+The Art Exhibition is now complete after touring BC and Alberta.
+The art work, most of which are originals and all donated by the artists, were part of a traveling art show to raise public awareness about why our spectacular north coast needs to be kept oil-free.

 The Art Auction.
-Over 60 pieces of art, most of which are original paintings, carvings, sculptures, and jewllery are available for purchase by bidding on-line and at the auctions.
-The auction will run until January 2013.
+Over 60 pieces of art, most of which are original paintings, carvings, sculptures, and jewllery were available for purchase by bidding on-line and at the auctions.
+Over 45 pieces have sold with more than $ 125,000 raised to date.
+Remaining pieces are still for still.

 The Book: The 160-page book Canada’s Raincoast at Risk: Art for an Oil-Free Coast which features the art, as well as writings from prominent Canadian scientists is available to purchase on line.
 The eBook for ipad is now available free from itunes.

 The Film: REFLECTIONS, the 22 minute documentary premiered at the Vancouver International Film Festival and is being shown at venues around coastal BC.
-If you want to host a screening of Groundswell and Reflections, contact firstname.lastname@example.org
+It can be watched for free on YouTube.
+If you want to host a screening contact firstname.lastname@example.org

 The Artists: Over 50 artists have come together to undertake this initiative donating 100% of their art works and their time.
 Check out their bios and find out more about this amazing community.